 Dehydration can affect your mood and even cause issues, such as headaches, trouble thinking normally, or low energy levels.
 Drinking a glass of cold water can help to “shock” yourself into feeling calmer, as the change in stimuli causes your body to pause and assess the situation as well as replenish itself.

 Making yourself a cup of tea also can help you to calm down, as you have to slow down to boil the water and steep the tea.
 Once you’re sipping on your tea, the warmth of the cup can help to soothe you and the scent can put you at ease.
 (Be aware of what type of tea you choose, however, because caffeine can possibly make you jittery and more anxious than before!)

 Use a sensory distraction.

-Similarly to how cold water can act as a temporary shock, anything small (and non-harmful) that you can use to confuse your senses are great tools.
-The shock factor causes your body to immediately evaluate if something is a threat to your wellbeing, temporarily halting overwhelming emotions.
+Similarly to how cold water can act as a temporary shock, anything small (and non-harmful) that you can use to confuse your senses are a great tool.
+The shock factor causes your body to immediately evaluate if something is a threat to your well-being, temporarily halting overwhelming emotions.